pixellini/v-ripple-effect/README.md

 # v-custom-ripple
-A ripple effect (like from Material UI or Vuetify) that can be applied to any element using a Vue.js directive.
+A Vue directive that creates a ripple effect on any element (like from Material UI or Vuetify).

 ## Installation
 ```